hellohaptik/docs_haptik/docs/agent-chat/chat-assignment.md

 1. If you have a single client and multiple businesses set up, all businesses must be the same algorithm

-2. If you have multiple client setup, one can ideally have different algorithms for both, provided there are no shared agents between the two clients.
+2. If there are multiple clients, one can ideally have different algorithms for all, provided there are no shared agents between the teams of different clients.